alexspetty/qcalc/README.md

 The ideas underlying qCalc arose independently, as a result of my own personal explorations and the exigencies of my life and thought.
 Only after developing the framework (particularly the notions of numeric polarity and cycle-based primality) did I become aware of resonances with ancient mathematical and philosophical traditions, such as those of Pythagoras and certain classical and Daoist concepts.

 The formulation and implementation presented here, as far as I am aware, are original in their algorithmic approach and synthesis.
 I offer this work as a starting point for discussion and further inquiry, recognizing that new paths in mathematics sometimes echo foundational ideas long forgotten.

 ---

+In every number, a shadow yearns for form,
+Infinity pauses, counting what it’s lost.
+Between the silence and the sum,
+We find the shape that thought forgot.
+A. Petty .:.

+---